Daniel Bedingfield

-Daniel John Bedingfield (born 3 December 1979) is a New Zealand-British singer, songwriter, record producer and actor.
+Daniel John Bedingfield (born December 3, 1979) is a New Zealand-British singer, songwriter, record producer and actor.
 His debut studio album, Gotta Get thru This (2002), spawned three UK number ones, "Gotta Get thru This", "If You're Not the One" and "Never Gonna Leave Your Side", and sold 1.6 million copies in that country.
 His second album, Second First Impression, was released in 2004.
 Bedingfield was a judge on The X Factor New Zealand in 2013.
-He has written songs for other artists and has acted in the West End theatre in London, UK.
+He has written songs for other artists and has acted in the West End theatre in London, England.

 Early life

 Bedingfield was born in Auckland, New Zealand, and attended Lynfield College.
 He is the elder brother of fellow singers Natasha Bedingfield and Nikola Rachelle.

 Music career

 2001–2003: Gotta Get Thru This and international breakthrough

 He released his first single, "Gotta Get Thru This" in November 2001.
 It gathered momentum on white label records through the UK garage music scene, and peaked at number one on the UK Singles Chart.
 He has since had two more number-one singles on the chart, "If You're Not the One" and "Never Gonna Leave Your Side", as well as three further top ten hits.
 His debut album, also titled Gotta Get Thru This, which was recorded at home using Making Waves Audio software and Reason, peaked at number two on the UK Albums Chart and went on to sell more than 4 million copies worldwide.